 God has dealt with wisdom like a skilled craftsman (verse 27).
 He “saw it”, “declared it”, “established it”, and “searched it out”.
 Seeing wisdom means that He knows where wisdom is.
 It is noticing its presence.
-He gauges or fathoms wisdom, which means that He knows all its facets and aspects.
+He declares wisdom, which means that He gauges or fathoms wisdom, that He knows all its facets and aspects.
 Then He establishes the wisdom for the work He is going to do or the action He is going to perform.
 Finally, He searches out wisdom in order to know how He is going to apply it.
 In short, God knows wisdom through and through.

 Creation is the work of His wisdom (Pro 3:19).
 Because of that wisdom, creation is a faultless work, without flaws, a work of which it could be said that it was very good (Gen 1:31).
 God knows His creation inside and out in all its complexity.
 It is also a perfect whole.
 It is thousands of years old, and everything still functions as He ordained it.
 Look at the wind and the rain.
 They are still there.
 They never had to be adjusted.
 They never need to be replaced by something better, as is the case with everything man thinks up and makes.